Leslieaj/December/README.md

 # December
-A tool to model checking dense-time Extended Linear Duration Invariants
+A model-checking tool for dense-time Extended Linear Duration Invariants.